 1/2 glass of dry, white wine (optional)

-1 tablespoon Italian flat leaf parsley (optional), chopped
+1 tablespoon Italian flat leaf parsley (I prefer fresh basil), chopped

 Bring a large pot of very lightly salted water to a boil, in the meantime start heating the oil over a medium flame in a pan wide enough to hold all the clams in one layer.